TheImagingSource/tiscamera/doc/pages/tcam_property.rst

 ################

 Base class for all properties.
 Can be cast into different derived classes.

 Check the property type via :ref:`tcam_property_base_get_property_type` to ensure the correct cast will be used.

 Python users will have to do nothing.

 Retrieval of properties is done by calling :ref:`tcam_property_provider_get_tcam_property`.

 .. _tcam_property_base_get_name:

 tcam_property_base_get_name
 ---------------------------

-The property owns the string.
-It will be freed once the property is destroyed.

-:param self: Pointer to the property instance
-:returns: Name of the property
-:retval: const gchar*, string containing the name
+Fetches the name of this property.

 .. tabs::

    .. group-tab:: c

+       .. c:function:: const char* tcam_property_base_get_name (TcamPropertyBase* self)

+         :param self: The :ref:`TcamPropertyBase` instance
+         :returns: (transfer none): The name of the property.
+This is valid and will not change until this property is released.
+         :retval NULL: This is only NULL if the passed in instance is not a :ref:`TcamPropertyBase`.

       .. code-block:: c